zekissel/balance-book/README.md

 #### Planned Features

 1. News on home page; 2-3 recent financial articles pulled from a public API yet to be determined (configurable what kinds of articles are fetched).
+Minimal information necessary: article title, picture, date, and external link (to default browser)

 2. Market tab; activity from investment accounts, including stock and crypto trades.
 Search functionality for publicly traded stocks (no plans for enacting trades/making payments from within app)

 3. Budget tab; set one-time or recurring budgets.
-Ex: save $200 for concert tickets by X-date (one-time), or limit fast food expense to $75 per month (recurring).
+Ex: save $300 for concert tickets by X-date (one-time), or limit fast food expense to $75 per month (recurring).
 Configurable if budgets appear on other pages (activity, stats, accounts).

 4. Collapsable view for account page: hide graphs and see more accounts at once without scrolling